-The declaration and payment of dividends on each Dividend Payment Date will be subject to the sole and absolute discretion of the Board to the extent permitted by law, and subject to the covenants (financial or otherwise) in the agreements to which the Company is a party.
-As and if dividends are declared by the Board, dividends on the Shares shall be at a fixed rate of Series 2A: [●]% per annum, and Series 2B: [●]%, in all cases calculated in respect of each Share by reference to the Offer Price thereof in respect of each Dividend Period.
+The declaration and payment of cash dividends on each Dividend Payment Date will be subject to the sole and absolute discretion of the Board to the extent permitted by law, and subject to the covenants (financial or otherwise) in the agreements to which the Company is a party.
+The Board of Directors will not declare and pay dividends on any Dividend Payment Date where payment of the dividend would cause the Company to breach any of its financial covenants.

+As and if dividends are declared by the Board, dividends on the Shares shall be at a fixed rate of 6.3000% per annum for Series 2A Preferred Shares, and 6.8583% for Series 2B Preferred Shares, in all cases calculated in respect of each Share by reference to the Offer Price thereof in respect of each Dividend Period.